yalmip/yalmip.github.io/_examples/lpvstatefeedback.md

 A2 = Anominal;A2(1,3) =  0.1;
 ````

-Before we employ the automatic support for robust semidefinite programming, note that this is the manually derived worst-case problem and solution '-(The tag 'full' is used here to remind novel users that for variables that should be fully parameterized, use the tag.
+Before we employ the automatic support for robust semidefinite programming, note that this is the manually derived worst-case problem and solution *(The tag 'full' is used here to remind novel users that for variables that should be fully parameterized, use the tag.
 It is a common mistake to copy code and then all of a sudden when the matrix is square, you forget to add the tag 'full' and get a symmetric matrix.
-See [Tutorials.Basics | the basics].)-'.
+See [basic].)*

 ````matlab
 Y = sdpvar(3,3);
 L = sdpvar(1,3,'full');